 And so, while we often see this theme of labeling those on the most extreme ends of the political spectrum as “Nazis,” the reality is, that neo-Nazis only fall on one side of the political spectrum, and the far-right is the greatest perpetrator of politically motivated violence, accounting for two-thirds of the terrorist attacks in the US in 2017, and the numbers of right-wing attacks continuing to rise .
 What is perhaps most concerning is that this speaks to a trend rising across the Western world, which have historically maintained democratic ideals that are at odds with nationalism and authoritarianism.
 With major radical right and neo-Nazi marches in Poland and Germany recently, it appears that the radical right is not only growing in prominence, but that its increasingly breaking into the mainstream.
 It may be too early to tell what speaks to this shift, but one can only hope that the trend towards radical right violence will trend downwards soon.

-Ms Katherine Parsons is an Early Career Researcher Fellow at CARR and a Doctoral Student in the Department of Justice, Law and Criminology at American University.
+Ms Katherine Parsons is a Doctoral Fellow at CARR and a Doctoral Student in the Department of Justice, Law and Criminology at American University.
 Her profile can be found here:

 © Katherine Parsons.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).